 Incentives don’t have to be cash prizes: asking a couple of quick questions about a person’s knowledge, habits or preferences in exchange for a novel post on their Facebook feed is a really popular way to gather some insight.
 The value in the exchange for the user is low, but so too is the cost to them, especially if it’s done correctly.
 These quizzes are usually a couple of yes/no or multiple choice questions with a personalised social network sharing message at the end.
 Another simple way to make a form less intimidating is to break it up across multiple pages.
 This is good practice anyway.
 The brilliant GOV.UK design guidelines advice on creating forms suggest you start with “one thing per page”.

-In doing so, we split a complex and intimidating set of questions into simple component parts – each of which have space for plenty of explanatory text, and a little animation as a visual representation of the user’s response.
+In doing so, you can break down a set of complex or intimidating questions into simple component parts – each of which have space for plenty of explanatory text, help and guidance.

 What counts as an incentive?